Stephman1/ai-diy/BreakReminderApp/README.md

 ### Install Python (Mac users should be able to skip this step)

-Check if Python is already installed by typing into Terminal or Command Prompt:
+Check if Python is already installed by typing into the Terminal or Windows Command Prompt:

 ```
 python --version